 - 17.1.
-Competitors shall inspect a boat when they take charge of it and report any damage to the race committee at the first reasonable opportunity prior to the warning signal. - 17.2.
+Competitors shall inspect a boat when they take charge of it and report any damage at the first reasonable opportunity prior to the warning signal. - 17.2.
 Except as expressly modified herein, when a breakdown results in material prejudice, RRS D5 shall be followed. - 17.3.
 Breakdown redress shall only be considered for breakdowns that would result in material prejudice and redress will not be granted for broken tiller extensions or any damage resulting from un-seamanlike boat handling.
 Attachment A sets out the grounds under which redress may or may not be considered. - 17.4.
 A boat claiming breakdown after the start must finish the race, if possible, unless the boat would be damaged further by continuing to compete. - 17.5.
-When there have been multiple damaged boats and there are no longer any spare boats.
-Any further breakdowns/damage prior to the start and the repairs(or replacement) will delay racing, then the race as scheduled will continue with the race in question being raced in a 4 boat format(2 boats v 2 boats).
+If there have been multiple damaged boats and there are no longer any spare boats and any further breakdowns/damage prior to the start and the repairs/replacement will delay racing, then the race as scheduled will continue with the race in question being raced in a 4 boat format(2 boats v 2 boats).
+The team with three boats will nominate which boat with it's current crew will be withdrawn from the race.
 This will be decided by the Race Officer and will be communicated to the sailors by the Umpires.

-18. Support Boats & Support Persons
+18. Support Vessels & Support Persons

 - 18.1.
-With the exception of rostered Race Committee appointed personnel, support persons accompanying teams will not be allowed on the racecourse, pontoons or changeover boats except that a coach or manager is allowed to accompany their team from the shore to, and on the changeover boat.
-In addition, with the approval of umpires, up to two reserves may accompany umpires and may be temporarily on the crew changeover boat whilst replacing crew members.
-No form of communication shall be made with teams while racing. - 18.2.
-Support and private boats are not permitted in the course area, they shall remain 100m from the course of any boat racing or sailing in the holding area.
-Support and spectator boats may not communicate in any way with a boat afloat, including boat(s) claiming breakdown, with the exception of a boat claiming distress not receiving assistance from Umpire or Race Committee boats. - 18.3.
-Except in emergencies support persons shall not communicate directly with the Race Committee start boat.
-If a team experiences a problem, it should be communicated to the Changeover Master of the race which it concerns. - 18.4.
-For infringements of support personnel, the Protest Committee may call a hearing in accordance with RRS 60.3(d) and penalise a support person or competitor or both in accordance with RRS 64.5
+No support persons or reserve crews accompanying teams will be allowed on the Race Course or Changeover vessel. - 18.2.
+Support and private vessels are not permitted in the course area, they shall remain 100m from the course of any boat racing or sailing in the holding area.
+Support and spectator vessels may not communicate in any way with a boat afloat, including boat(s) claiming breakdown, with the exception of a boat claiming distress not receiving assistance from appointed personnel. - 18.3.
+Except in emergencies support persons shall not communicate directly with the Race Committee start vessel.
+If a team experiences a problem, it should be communicated to the Changeover Master, the Changeover vessel or an umpire. - 18.4.
+For infringements of support personnel, the Protest Committee may call a hearing in accordance with RRS 60.3(d) and penalise a support person or competitor or both in accordance with RRS 64.5 - 18.5.

-18.5.
 All official and support vessels shall always have an engine safety cut-out switch (killcord) attached to the driver while the engine is running, unless prior written exemption has been provided by the Organising Authority.